FIRE OFFICER COACHING

 Whether firefighters are dealing with PTSD or PTSI, controlling the emotional scenes on calls, or working the chemistry of their crews, emotional intelligence is at the center of it all.

-When fire agencies and leadership put resources into elevating their agency’s and leadership team’s leadership through emotional intelligence training, educating, coaching, and programs, it improves everyone’s well-being.
+When fire agencies and leadership put resources into elevating their agency’s and leadership team’s abilities through emotional intelligence training, educating, coaching, and programs, it improves everyone’s well-being.
 The fire service’s culture will drastically improve as well.

 Now is the time to really pour into emotional intelligence development within the fire service and fire leadership.